ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 #### Improvements
 ##### `jballerina.java` Package

-Improved the `cast` function to determine return type based on the inferred type.
+The `java:cast` function is now a dependently-typed function.
+If the `typedesc` argument is not provided, it is inferred from the contextually-expected type.
 ```bal
 FileInputStream|error obj1 = java:cast(inputStream, FileInputStream);
 FileInputStream|error obj2 = java:cast(inputStream); // The second argument is inferred to be `FileInputStream`.